-The Sims 4 was released in September 2014, and many loyal fans have already purchased the game and been playing non-stop ever since.
-However, The Sims 4 created a lot of dissension in the fandom, particularly amongst fans whom were upset at the game's lack of features.
-I've been a fan of the Sims franchise since the very first Sims game was released in 2000, so naturally, I picked up the new game regardless of the reviews and rumours.
+The Sims 4 was released in September 2014, and many loyal fans immediately purchased the game and began playing non-stop.
+However, The Sims 4 created a lot of dissension in the fandom, particularly amongst fans who were upset by the game's lack of features.
+I've been a fan of the Sims franchise since the very first Sims game was released in 2000, so naturally, I picked up the fourth game regardless of the reviews and rumours.

-Many people are on the fence about spending their hard-earned simeleons on the new instalment, so here's a run down of The Sims 4: what's new, what's missing, and if the game is even worth buying at all.
+Many people are on the fence about spending their hard-earned simoleons on this instalment, so here's a rundown of The Sims 4: what's new, what's missing, and if the game is even worth buying at all.

 The developers for The Sims 4 promised a LOT of new features prior to the game's release, and they definitely delivered.